Vikuuu/Vikuuu.github.io/_posts/2025-06-22-basic-inverted-index.md

 ```

 The structure of the _Inverted Index_ is very simple, we are creating a `map` that will maps the word(string) to the
-slice of int's(acting as docID).
+slice of int (acting as `docID`).

 Now, we want to persist our index, so that if we want we can feed our _indexer_ data in multiple iteration.
 For this
 I am using `encoding/gob` package, that encodes the go data structure so that transferring can become easy.
 We will
 be saving this data to a file, we can do so because gob `encoder` and `decoder` uses the interface `io.Reader` and
 `io.Writer` and we can get them by opening a file.

-Then creating the _index_ is pretty easy, just loop over the tokens map them to the slice of docID's.
+Then creating the _index_ is pretty easy, just loop over the token map them to the slice of `docID`.

 And there you have it, your own toy **Inverted Index**.